dobkeratops/compiler/README.md

 Quite early days.

+#### Long Term Goals / project pillars :-

+ * a systems language, 'for games'. no GC,zero overhead principle.
+ * significant C/C++ subset resyntaxed, intended for transpiling both ways
+ * open-world polymorphism
+ * add Rust/functional language inspired features
+ * features for parallelism, shader+GPGPU programming ?
+ * a subset should make a passable embedded dynamic language
+  * (think of 1 language to handle the C++-&-embedded-Lua usecase. recover @ptr..)

 ### Short Term Priorities

  * solidify current features set (bugs, fix any oversights, cleanup)
  * complete feature set required for compiling own transpiled own source
-   * undecided-wait for a C++ -> Rust transpiler to appear and adapt it? or start one
+   * undecided-wait for a C++ -> Rust transpiler to appear and adapt it? or start one..
      * dont want to bite off more than I can chew
-     * sugar Cpp is another possibility for a tool wanting a transpiler.
+     * Sugar Cpp is a similar project that could use transpiling from C++.
- * solidify Rust enum/match - rusts 'coolest' feature most complimentary to C++.
+ * solidify Rust enum/match - rusts 'coolest' feature&most complimentary to C++.
+   * extend eg anon enums? overload '.discriminant()'?
  * intrinsic macros.. dump!() assert!() .. practicalities (dont need full macro system) etc
- * simplified module system
+ * a simplified module system
  * low priority: gradually expand C++ and Rust features set covered (trait objects, rust macros)
    * .. but get bits done when focussed on an area of overlap

-#### Long Term Goals / project pillars :-

- * a systems language, 'for games'. no GC,zero overhead principle.
- * significant C++ subset resyntaxed, intended for transpiling both ways
- * open-world polymorphism
- * add Rust/functional language inspired features
- * features for parallelism, GPGPU programming
- * a subset should make a passable embedded dynamic language
-  * (think of 1 language to handle the C++-&-embedded-Lua usecase. recover @ptr..)
+   * maybe aim to get all of Rust parsed, at least eg impl, lifetimes, even if not compiling

+### Rationale

 Basically trying to combine everything I like from C++ & Rust, dropping what I dont like, plus what i've always missed.